eudicots/Cactus/README.md

         "css"
     ],

 This lets you enable caching with long expiration dates.
-When a file change, its name will reflect the change.
+When a file changes, its name will reflect the change.
+Great for when you use a CDN.

 ##### Optimization